How to Play Sevens (Fan Tan)

 Step-by-Step Instructions on How to Play the Game

-• Some players may have one more card than others if the deck doesn’t divide evenly.
+• Note: Some players might have one extra card if the deck doesn’t divide evenly.

 Gameplay:

-1. The player with the 7 of Diamonds begins by placing it in the center of the table.
+2. Starting the Game: The player with the 7 of Diamonds places it in the center of the table.

-• Add a card to an existing sequence by playing the next higher or lower card in that suit (e.g., 6 of Diamonds or 8 of Diamonds).
+5. Continue a sequence: If a sequence is already started, you can lay down the next higher or lower card of that suit (e.g., 6 of Diamonds or 8 of Diamonds goes next to the 7 of Diamonds).

 Troubleshooting: